-Finally, it should be noted that the Total Compensation in the Summary Compensation Table on page 36 for Mr. DeBenedictis, the Company's Chief Executive Officer, who reached aged 65 in September 2010, includes a one-time grant of 57,000 shares of restricted stock in 2010 in connection with Mr. DeBenedictis' entry into an Employment Agreement to continue to serve as Chief Executive Officer beyond his normal retirement date through January 2013 and a one-time grant of 50,000 shares of restricted stock in 2011 in connection with the Company's request that Mr. DeBenedictis further extend the term of his Employment Agreement to June 30, 2015.
+Finally, it should be noted that the Total Compensation in the Summary Compensation Table on page 37 for Mr. DeBenedictis, the Company's Chief Executive Officer, who reached aged 65 in September 2010, includes in 2010 a one-time grant of 57,000 shares of restricted stock in 2010 in connection with Mr. DeBenedictis' entry into an Employment Agreement to continue to serve as Chief Executive Officer beyond his normal retirement date through January 2013 and includes in 2011 a one-time grant of 50,000 shares of restricted stock made in 2011 in connection with the Company's request that Mr. DeBenedictis further extend the term of his Employment Agreement to June 30, 2015.